 Persons causing false fire alarms, interfering with the proper functioning of the fire alarm system, including pull box covers, or interfering with the lawful efforts of emergency personnel are subject to prosecution under Wisconsin Statutes.
 In addition, individuals may be removed from the residence halls and/or the University.
 Every student is responsible for immediate evacuation of the building in the event of a fire alarm.
 Failure to evacuate will result in referral to the Student Conduct System and possible police involvement.

-Firearms, ammunition, hunting knives, switchblades, laser pointers, paint ball guns, slingshots, wrist rockets, airsoft guns, BB guns, any toy guns and other weapons are not permitted in the residence halls.
+Firearms, ammunition, hunting knives, switchblades, laser pointers, Tasers, paint ball guns, slingshots, wrist rockets, airsoft guns, BB guns, any toy guns and other weapons are not permitted in the residence halls.
 Residents possessing these items may be subject to removal from residence halls.
 Please check with the University Police for any possible weapon storage.

 Explosives, fireworks, gasoline or any other flammable materials that might create a hazard are not permitted in residence halls.
 Possession or use of such materials is a violation of state law and may result in referral to University Police and/or disciplinary action by the University.
 Use of such explosives may also result in immediate cancellation of the residence hall contract.

 Food may be kept in rooms if stored in sealed containers or refrigerators.
 Storage of food between the window and the screen or on the window ledge is prohibited.

 University owned furniture must be left in rooms and common areas to which it has been allocated.
 Lobby, lounge, and basement furniture or other University property is not permitted in student rooms.
 The removal of any university owned furniture is prohibited.
 Students will be held personally responsible for damage sustained by themselves or others in the room resulting from modifications made to the room or its furnishings.
 Examples include construction of bunk beds, partitions, or lofts.